First home owner grant (new homes) scheme

 - Wednesday 09 Nov 2016

-Your Eligibility is determined on the facts and circumstances as the commence date of the eligible transaction.
-This is the date of the contract to purchase a new home or, contract to build a home or, for an owner builder, the date the foundations commenced to be laid.
+The grant amount is determined by the date of the eligible transaction.
+This is the date of the contract to purchase a new home or contract to build a home.
+For an owner builder, the eligible date is when the building work commences.

 What is a new home?